Road Trip! Northwest Arkansas Roadside Barbecue, Ghosts, and Gardens

 Healing Waters

 Before it was known as Eureka Springs or even as Arkansas, Native Americans spoke of the “Great Healing Spring in the mountains.”
-Legend has it that the Sioux Indians brought the great Chieftan’s daughter there to cure her failing eyesight.
-Shortly after, when the young Sioux reported she could see, white explorers arrived in droves at Eureka Springs in search of its miraculous healing waters.
+Legend has it that the Sioux Indians brought the great Chieftan’s daughter to cure her failing eyesight.
+Shortly after, when the young Sioux reported she could see, white explorers arrived in droves, searching for its miraculous healing waters.

 Underground Eureka Springs